 - Because of the glass door, it’s not 100% child or pet proof.

 2. Dr. Infrared Portable Space Heater For Large Room

-Built-in timer and remote control are handy features to have.
+A built-in timer and remote control are handy features to have.
 The noise level is also optimum.
 The most attractive element is the built-in ultrasonic humidifier which can operate with or without the heating element.
 Some complaints about the poor design of the humidifier and water getting inside the electronics.
 Despite that, it has plenty of good reviews.